Constitution of Kosovo: Drafting the Constitution

-When the time came for resolution of the process, United Nations Secretary Gereral Kofi Annan appointed Martti Ahtisaari to lead the Kosovo status process in November 2005.
+When the time came for resolution of the process, United Nations Secretary General Kofi Annan appointed Martti Ahtisaari to lead the Kosovo status process in November 2005.
 In a period of fourteen months Ahtisaari held seventeen rounds of negotiations between Serbian and Kosovar officials in Vienna and made twenty-six expert missions to both capitals.
 These discussions had a great support of the Contact Group, which included the United States, the UK, France, Germany and Italy as well as Russia.
 On 2 February 2007, the final report was released which included the "Ten guiding principles", which created a structure and authorities for the broad governing of Kosovo and its government.
 The report contained a broad provision for Kosovo's autonomy which included the power to enter into international agreements as well as to become a member of international organizations but the report also constrains Kosovo's sovereignty because of the power sharing arrangements with the minority groups that international missions had the power to enforce.
 The only contact group state that refused the proposal was Russia, stating that the Serbian part of the agreement was not held.
 Because of Russia's rejection of the plan, a "Troika" from German Foreign Minister Frank-Walter Steinmeier of representatives from the United States, European Union, and Russia held additional negotiations to reach an agreement.
 However, the parties were not able to reach an agreement on the final status of Kosovo.
 Despite the stalemate inside the international consensus, Kosovo declared independence on 17 February 2008 and the Assembly adopted a declaration of independence in accordance with the Special Envoy of the U.N.
-Ahtissari and the plan agreed by the official Prishtina.
+Ahtissari and the plan agreed by the official Pristina.
 (8) It pledged to be a democratic republic and accept all the obligations under the Ahtisaari plan, including the adoption of a new constitution within 120 days.
 The Kosovo Assembly approved a new constitution in April 2008 and it went into effect on 15 June 2008.
 Although Kosovo declared independence in February, the U.N. did not approve the plan of the Special Envoy, Ahtisaari; the Constitutional Commission began to draft the Constitution as early as March 2007.
 The commission was to be composed of 21 Kosovo members, 15 appointed by the President of Kosovo, 3 by the Assembly holding seats reserved for minorities especially Serbs, and 3 members of other minority communities also appointed by the Assembly.
 First the sub-groups of the Commission published the drafted segments of the Constitution in late summer of 2007.
 Then the entire Commission submitted drafts for the reviewing process, internal and international advisors did the review.
 By the end of 2007, the Commission produced a draft constitution, directly derived from the Ahtisaari plan.
 After the Declaration of Independence, the Constitution was published for public comment, with more than 1000 comments from the public and the Commission holding public hearings for gathering more suggestions the final draft was created.
 The final draft was completed in April 2008 and the ratification process then went into force on 15 June 2008.
 The new Constitution created a parliamentary republic with pledges to protect minorities.
 In terms of structure, the President is the head of state and the Prime Minister, elected by the Kosovo Assembly, is the head of the government.
 The unicameral Kosovo Assembly contains 120 seats.
 Of those seats, ten are reserved for ethnic Serbs, ten for other designated minorities, and three are for other non-specified minority groups.